 We do not get involved in the application process, and we do not pass on any individual requests for work or CVs to our stallholders.

-I’d like to volunteer as a steward, how do I find out more?
+I’d like to volunteer, how do I find out more?

 The National Eisteddfod is very dependant on the support and the invaluable contribution of volunteers, both during the months prior to the event and during the festival itself.

-If you would like to volunteer as a steward, click here to complete the application form.
-We will then contact you closer to the Eisteddfod for additional details.
+If you would like to volunteer with us, click here to complete the application form.
+You can then choose your shifts closer to the festival.
 Training will be provided for new stewards.